vishpat/stl/README.md

 # STL
-STL parser implementation in RUST
+STL parser implementation in RUST.
+The crate documentation can be found [here](https://docs.rs/stlv)